Arthur Albiero

-While serving as an Associate Coach at the University of Alabama from 1999-2003, he coached bronze medalist Anne Poleska, and 2000-2004 Olympic participant Ioan Stefan Gherghel.
+While serving as an Associate Coach at the University of Alabama from 1999 to 2003, he coached bronze medalist Anne Poleska, and 2000-2004 Olympic participant Ioan Stefan Gherghel.
 While Head Coach at the University of Louisville, he sent three of his swimmers, Valentin Preda, Andrei Radzionau and Adam Madarassy to the 2008 Beijing Olympics, four of his swimmers to the 2012 London Olympics, seven of his swimmers to the 2016 Rio Olympics, one of his swimmers to the 2020 Tokyo Olympics and four of his swimmers to the 2024 Paris Olympics.

 Early life

 Albiero was born around June, 1973 in São Bernardo do Campo, in greater Sao Paulo, Brazil.
 He began swimming at age seven when his sister Fernanda took up swimming to help with her breathing problems and his mother Najir took him to the pool as well.
 At 13, he began enjoying competition, and attended a summer swim program at the University of Alabama.
 He attended Collegio Rio Branco, a prestigious greater Sao Paulo area school that stressed an International Education, and the teaching of English and European languages.
 He holds dual American and Brazilian citizenship.
 An internationalist in many ways, Albiero is fluent in English, his native Portuguese, and Spanish, and can read Italian and French.
 Many of his swimmers and the vast majority of the Olympic participants he coached would compete for countries other than the United States.